yonahcodes/CS50x/week1_c/section1.md

 - `j++;` Increase value of j by 1

-- *The loop then goes back to the top with new value to reasses the condition, and runs the loop over and over until the condition returns false (j = 4).*
+- *The loop then goes back to the top with new value to reassess the condition, and runs the loop over and over until the condition returns false (j = 4).*

 - `printf("\n");` Move to a new line